Restoring the environment

 BP has been working with state and federal agencies to assess and restore natural resources injured as a result of the Deepwater Horizon accident

-Within days of the Deepwater Horizon accident, BP began working with state and federal trustees through the natural resource damage assessment (NRDA) process to collect data to evaluate the potential for injury to wildlife and habitat, and the recreational use of these resources.
+BP has been working with state and federal trustees through the natural resource damage assessment (NRDA) process to collect data to evaluate the potential for injury to wildlife and habitat, and the recreational use of these resources.

-As cooperative field work data becomes available, it can be used by the trustees and BP to guide the selection of early restoration projects and longer-term restoration of the Gulf Coast.
+BP and the trustees use the cooperative field work data developed through the NRDA process to evaluate injuries to natural resources and to guide the selection of early restoration projects and longer-term restoration of the Gulf Coast.
 The goal is to return the environment to its baseline condition – the condition it would be in if the Deepwater Horizon accident had not occurred.